LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems: LinearizeLLM Workflow

 \subsection{The Workflow of LinearizeLLM}

-Let $\mathcal{P}$ be the set of solvable nonlinear optimization problems.
-For any $p\in\mathcal{P}$ all nonlinear patterns are assumed to be mutually independent and not nested.
-The original problem instance provided by the user is denoted by $p^{(0)} \in \mathcal{P}$.
-We denote $\Theta$ as the set that contains all parameter sets $\theta_p$, $\forall p$ for optimization problem $p$. $\theta_p$ be the set that contains all parameters (e.g., index sets) associated with problem $p$.
-Each $\theta_p$ is assumed to remain invariant with respect to the reformulation.
-We have a finite set of \textit{reformulation agents}
+Let \(\mathcal{P}\) be the set of solvable nonlinear optimization problems.
+For any \(p\in\mathcal{P}\) the original problem instance is denoted by \(p \in \mathcal{P}\).
+We denote by \(\Theta\) the set that contains all parameter sets \(\theta_p\), \(\forall p\).
+The parameter set \(\theta_p\) collects all parameters (e.g., index sets) associated with problem \(p\) and is assumed to remain invariant with respect to the reformulation.

-Here, we should mention that all $p\in\mathcal{P}$ contain nonlinear patterns that can be targeted by $a\in\mathcal{A}$.
-For each agent $a\in\mathcal{A}$ the pattern set $\Pi_a$ describes the patterns of nonlinearities that $a$ can reformulate.
-The function